paypal/mocca/docs/END_USER_DOCUMENT.md

 In order to call a GraphQL service, in simple terms, it is usually necessary to have:

 1. Depending on the type of client used, an interface representing the operations (similar to a stub in a remote procedure call)
-1. Optionally, DTO classes representing the operation variables (the input arguments)
+1. Optionally, DTO or POJO classes representing the operation variables (the input arguments)
 1. DTO classes representing the response

 The classes mentioned above can usually be obtained by using a code generation tool, writing them from scratch, or by using a preexistent library (usually provided by the team who owns the service, but not necessarily).

 Mocca supports all three approaches.
 However, in order to determine which one is the most appropriate for each application, it is important first to understand the possible different situations when using a GraphQL client in a Java application.
 Some of them are listed below:

 1. **Same team, client and server Java**: The server application is owned by the same team who owns the client application, and both are written in Java.
 1. **Different teams, but client and server Java**: The server application is **not** owned by the same team who owns the client application, but there is a Java library available (often provided and maintained by the team who owns the server application) with the DTOs and auxiliary types used in the server GraphQL contract.